 Carrie’s main orthopaedic interests include paediatric orthopaedics, foot & ankle surgery (child and adult), limb deformity, and trauma.
 She is passionate about effective communication – at the individual patient level as well as within medical organizations and to the public.
 Current research activity in 2018 involves a partnership with Canadian Orthopaedic Association regarding surgeon health.
 She is the author of children’s book ‘Maria’s Marvelous Bones’ (published 2018).
 Carrie enjoys seeing the world and meeting interesting people.
 She has two young children and a very patient husband.

 Why did you write Maria’s Marvelous Bones?

-I got the idea for Maria’s Marvelous Bones nearly ten years ago when I was an orthopaedic resident.
+I got the idea for Maria’s Marvelous Bones nearly ten years ago when I was an orthopaedic trainee.
 Thousands of kids get fractures every year and I thought knowing what happens next would comfort them.
 As I now have my own kids, I also wanted to write a book that explained the science behind bone healing.
 Most children’s books about the body are quite dry and uninteresting to young readers, but my book draws them in through a narrative and educates them with accurate and age-appropriate information.